MHGoose/OFSP/README.md

 - It reacts more aggressively to claims made upon it.
 - It is willing to use every method available to acquire additional organics ("Friends"), be it through war or invasion of primitives.
 - It favors armor and hull mods over shields on its ships, and prefers kinetic weapons.
-- It has custom dialogues inspired or directly pulled from the aforementioned campaign to give OFSP more 'character', making it even more distinct from the default ROgue Servitor personality.
+- It has custom dialogues inspired or directly pulled from the aforementioned campaign to give OFSP more 'character', making it even more distinct from the default Rogue Servitor personality.
 (To be implemented)